-- "Q. 6.
-Does the New Testament afford any farther ground for expecting to be saved from all sin? - "A. Undoubtedly it does, both in those prayers and commands which are equivalent to the strongest assertions. - "Q. 7.
-What prayers do you mean? - "A. Prayers for entire sanctification; which, were there no such thing, would be mere mockery of God.
-Such in particular are 1.
+"Q. 6.
+Does the New Testament afford any farther

+ground for expecting to be saved from all sin?

+"A. Undoubtedly it does, both in those prayers and commands which are equivalent to the strongest assertions.

+"Q. 7.
+What prayers do you mean?

+- " A. Prayers for entire sanctification; which, were there no such thing, would be mere mockery of God. particular are, 1.
 'Deliver us from evil;' or rather, 'from the evil one.'
-Now when this is done, when we are delivered from all evil, there can be no sin remaining.- 2.
-'Neither pray I for these alone, but for them also which shall believe on me through their word; that they all may be one, as thou Father art in me, and I in thee; that they also may be one in us: I in them and thou in me, that they may be made perfect in one, John xvii, 20, 21, 23.- 3.
-'I bow my knees unto the God and Father of our Lord Jesus Christ-that he would grant you-that ye, being rooted and grounded in love, may be able to comprehend with all saints, what is the breadth, and length, and height, and to know the love of Christ which passeth knowledge. that ye might be filled with all the fulness of God,' Eph. iii, 14, 16-19.
-4. 'The very God of peace sanctify you wholly.
-And I pray God, your whole spirit, soul, and body, be preserved blameless, unto the coming of our Lord Jesus Christ,' 1 Thess. v, 23. - "Q. 8.
+Now when this is done, when we are delivered from all evil, there can be no sin remaining.-2.
+'Neither pray I for these alone, but for them also which shall believe on me through their word; that they all mav be one, as thou Father art in me, and I in thee; that they also may be one in us: I in them and thou in me, that ther may be made perfect in one.'
+John xvii.
+20, 21, 23.-3.
+'I bow my knees unto the God and Father of our Lord Jesus Christ-that he would grant you-that ye, being rooted and grounded in love, may be able to comprehend with all saints, what is the breadth, and length, and height. and to know the love of Christ which passeth knowledge. that ye might be filled with all the fulness of God,' Eph. iii.
+14, 16-19.-4.
+The very God of peace sanctify you wholly.
+And I pray God, your whole spirit, soul, and body, be preserved blameless, unto the coming of our Lord Jesus Christ,' 1 Thess. v.
+23. - "Q. 8.
 What command is there to the same effect?

 "A. 1.
-'Be ye perfect, as your Father which is in heaven is perfect,' Matt. vi, ult.
+'Be ye perfect, as your Father which is in hea-

-- "2.
-'Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.'
-Matt.
-But if the love of God fill an the heart, there xxii, 37. can be no sin there. - "Q. 9.
-But how does it appear, that this is to be done before the article of death? - "A. First, from the very nature of a command, which is not given to the dead, but to the living. - "Therefore, 'Thou shalt love God with all thy heart, cannot mean, Thou shalt do this when thou diest, but while thou livest. - "Secondly, from express texts of Scripture:- - "1 'The grace of God that bringeth salvation hath upeared to all men teaching us, that having renounced

-(ἀρνησάμενοι) ungodliness and worldly lusts, we should live soberly, righteously, and godly in this present world: looking for-the glorious appearing of our Lord Jesus Christ; who gave himself for us, that he might redeem us from all iniquity; and purify unto himself a peculiar people, zealous of good works, Tit. ii, 11-14.
+ven is perfect.'
+Matt. vi. ult.

 "2.
+'Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind,' Matt. xxii.
+37. But if the love of God fill all the heart, there can be no sin there.

+"Q. 9.
+But how does it appear, that this is to be done before the article of death?

+"A. First, from the very nature of a command, which

+is not given to the dead, but to the living.

+"Therefore, 'Thou shalt love God with all thy heart,' cannot mean, Thou shalt do this when thou diest, but while thou livest.

+"1.
+'The grace of God that bringeth salvation hath appeared to all men; teaching us, that having renounced (ἀρνησάμενοι) ungodliness and worldly lusts, we should live soberly, righteously, and godly in this present world: looking for-the glorious appearing of our Lord Jesus Christ; who gave himself for us, that he might redeem us from all iniquity; and purify unto himself a peculiar neople, zealous of good works," Tit. ii.
+11-14.

-'He hath raised up a horn of salvation for us to perform the mercy promised to our fathers: the oath which he sware to our father Abraham, that he would grant unto us, that we, being delivered out of the hands of our enemies, should serve him without fear, in holiness and righteousness before him, all the days of our life,"
+to perform the mercies promised to our fathers: the oath which he sware to our father Abraham, that he would grant unto us, that we, being delivered out of the hands of our enemies, should serve him without fear, in holiness and righteousness before him, all the days of our life,

-Luke i, 69, &c.
+Luke i.
+69, &c.